 Music has long been a catalyst for change in America.
 The unique exchange between a great performer and their audience can raise the collective consciousness in powerful ways.

 This unique connection between the arts and democracy manifests itself in many ways today.
 Whether it is Taylor Swift urging Americans to vote or country singer Luke Coombs using the healing power of music in his hit song “The Great Divide” or John Legend singing “War is over” at Graceland this past Christmas, music continues to bind us together as Americans.

-Famed trumpeter Wynton Marsalis sees jazz music as the perfect metaphor for democracy.
+Jazz in particular manifests this connection between music and democracy.
+Famed trumpeter Wynton Marsalis believes “Jazz music is the perfect metaphor for democracy.”

-- Music and dance continue to drive change - The Fulcrum ›
+- Music and dance continue to drive change ›

 - Jazz as a metaphor for Democracy ›